 The face of guy in the hallway expressed a mixture of euphoria and terror when I passed him in the hallway.
 We had met at the coffee machine before and we discussed how the company was moving to a more Scrum based way of developing their products.

-If you are still puzzled about the problem you are going to solve, don’t start solving.
-It’s better to delay the start, than to start without a goal.
-Note that his is not the same as not knowing how to solve the problem.
+If you are still puzzled about the problem you are going to solve, don’t start solving it.
+It’s better to delay the start than to start without a goal.
+Note that this is not the same as not knowing how to solve the problem.
 You can start if you know what to solve and why, without knowing the how.
 If you picked your team right, they will know better than you how to solve the problem.

 If want to work together as a team, you better know each other as a team.
 So here is what you can do: